-Anticoagulation protocols when Allowed
+Anticoagulation protocols when allowed

-For high risk patients, the risks of VTE are still high even with appropriate chemoprophylaxis.
-If your surgery is elective and you are a high risk patient, it is best to consider with not proceeding with such elective surgery.
+For high-risk patients, the risks of VTE are still high, even in the setting of appropriate chemoprophylaxis.
+If your surgery is elective and you're a high-risk patient, it's best to consider with not proceeding with such elective surgery.